katelynprovost/4180-Final-Project-Gifting-Table/README.md

 # 4180 FINAL PROJECT: THE GIFTING TABLE
 The following repository contains the parts list, code, and set up instructions for creating your very own Gifting Table!

+**Contributors:** Yu Chang (@yuchang2) & Katelyn Provost (@katelynprovost)

 ## PROJECT IDEA
+This project is a small gift exchange table made to be used at festivals and small events where gifting is a core value.
+The goal of this is to allow people to exchange small items (such as trinkets, mugs, jewelry, etc.) similar to a [Little Free Library](https://littlefreelibrary.org/).

+> Take a gift.
+Leave a gift.

+Our exchange table has interactive LEDs, sensors, and turntable to provide an engaging experience for the user.
+The table spins for a randomized amount of time so you never know which gift you will get--will it be a happy surprise? ,':)

+The table can be powered with a generator for use at events where electricity may not be available.

 ## ELECTRONICS SUBSYSTEM
 ### HARDWARE REQUIRED